 A situation like this means there was probably a little more malice involved on the tipper’s part, but accidents do happen and people can still knock over motorcycles by simply accidentally running into them.

-Again, try to not lose your cool during a position like this.
-Still be firm with your stance, but there’s no need for name calling or yelling.
-That will solve nothing.
-Take as many pictures of your bike tipped over as you can so you can reference to them later if needed.
-Call the police and inform them of the situation so they can come mediate the conversation between you and the tipper.
+Try to not lose your cool during a situation like this.
+Still be firm with your stance and be rational; any poor behavior from you can be used against you.
+Take as many pictures of your motorcycle tipped over as you can so you can reference to them later if needed.
+Call the police and inform them of the situation so they can mediate the conversation between you and the tipper.

 The reason these types of situations are a little different is because the hitter didn’t use their car to tip over your motorcycle so you can’t use their auto insurance to fix the damages done.
 The person who tipped over your motorcycle is fully liable for damages done.

 If the person who tipped your motorcycle refuses to negotiate compensation, you have grounds to sue them under vandalism or some other similar claim.
-But this only works if you witnessed them tipping over your motorcycle.
+But this only works if you witnessed them tipping over your motorcycle or have video of it.

 When You Don’t Know How Your Motorcycle Tipped Over